sliziky/terminal_emulator/README.md

-clear - clears the terminal window pwd - prints working directory cd dir - change directory ls (dir) - prints list of files in dir ls -all (dir) - prints list of files including size, date created etc mkdir dir - creates new directory rmdir dir - removes existing directory
+clear - clears the terminal window pwd - prints working directory cd dir - change directory ls (-all) (dir) - prints list of files in dir, with -all also prints size, permissions, date created mkdir dir - creates new directory rmdir dir - removes existing directory
 ```